italian-translation-exercises

 • Flashcards, as we’ve already talked about, let you practice translation with specific Italian vocabulary.

-• The translator gives you Italian and English versions of common phrases you’ll need on-the-ground in Italy.
+• The phrasebook gives you Italian and English versions of common phrases you’ll need on-the-ground in Italy.
 Practice translating the phrases from Italian to English or the other way around, then check against the app.
+You could also try using the translator to adapt these phrases or translate words.

 • The dictionary provides English translations of Italian words and also shows you common expressions the words are found in, again with English translations provided.